Learning Guide

 Learn to read and write hiragana now

-* With a premium subscription you receive a writing book as well as writing sheets for each lesson and access to all other courses.
+* With a premium subscription receive a writing book and worksheets with each lesson, as well as access to the course to learn how to express yourself in Japanese.